Your basket is currently empty.

 Your de-identified data will be used to advance gynae care

 Your medical data will be de-identified and double-encrypted.
 That means no one at Daye, nor any of our partners will ever be able to link your results to you personally.
-Your de-identified data will be shared pro-bono with research institutions like Liverpool Women’s Hospital for one purpose only: to advance gynaecological health and bridge the gender gap in medical research.
+Your de-identified data will be shared pro-bono with research institutions like Liverpool Women’s Hospital—one of Europe’s largest gynae health hospitals—for one purpose only: to advance gynaecological health and bridge the gender gap in medical research.

 Frequently asked questions

 Think of it as the immune system to your reproductive tract.
-It comprises good bacteria (lactobacilli) and disruptive microorganisms (yeasts, viruses).
+It contains good bacteria (lactobacilli) and disruptive microorganisms (yeasts, viruses).
 A healthy vaginal microbiome is one where the good bacteria keep the disruptive ones in check, preventing them from growing out of control and causing an infection.
-Having a balanced microbiome has been linked to a lower risk of vaginal infections, STIs, and reproductive difficulties.
+A balanced microbiome has been linked to a lower risk of vaginal infections, STIs, and reproductive difficulties.
 Understanding your vaginal microbiome composition can help you better manage your gynaecological health.

-The tampon offers a non-invasive, familiar method of obtaining a testing sample that makes the screening experience more comfortable and accessible for all.
+The tampon offers a non-invasive, familiar method of obtaining a testing sample that makes the screening experience at home more comfortable and accessible.
 Further, tampons collect a comprehensive sample from the entirety of the vaginal canal, allowing for greater accuracy compared to traditional methods like swabs.
-The applicator enables the smooth insertion in the vagina, and it also prevents the tampon from being contaminated during insertion.
+The applicator enables smooth insertion in the vagina, and it also prevents the tampon from being contaminated during insertion.

-There are several studies that show the correlation between having a healthy vaginal microbiome and a lower risk of getting vaginal yeast infections, a lower risk of contracting STIs, improved fertility and lower risks of miscarriage and pre-term birth, and a lower risk of developing gynaecological cancers.
-Please scroll down the page to see more references.
+There are several studies that show the correlation between having a healthy vaginal microbiome and a lower risk of getting vaginal infections like yeast infections and BV, a lower risk of contracting STIs, improved fertility and lower risks of miscarriage and pre-term birth, and a lower risk of developing gynaecological cancers.
+You can find more study references at the bottom of the vaginal microbiome screening page, as well as in your test results.

-We will analyse your microbiome for lactobacilli (the good, protective bacteria), Gardnerella Vaginalis and Prevotella (anaerobic bacteria, linked to BV), Candida (yeast, linked to thrush), Mycoplasma hominis, Mycoplasma genitalium and Ureaplasma parvum and urealyticum, commonly linked to reproductive difficulties and vaginal infections.
+We will analyse your microbiome for lactobacilli (the good, protective bacteria), Gardnerella vaginalis and Prevotella (anaerobic bacteria, linked to bacterial vaginosis), Candida (a yeast linked to yeast infections), Mycoplasma hominis, Mycoplasma genitalium and Ureaplasma parvum and urealyticum, commonly linked to reproductive difficulties and vaginal infections.
+Our test would be able to tell you the total amount of the above microorganisms that were found in your sample, but would not identify the specific species.

-Daye's personalised recommendations go beyond over the counter medication and specialist consultations.
+After you receive your results, you will be able to book a consultation with a vetted specialist and order medication (subject to additional costs and availability).
 We also help you make lifestyle changes to improve your gynaecological health.
-Did you know that everything from your contraception, to condoms, to underwear materials can impact the composition of good and bad bacteria in your vagina?
+Did you know that everything from your contraception and condoms to underwear materials, can impact the composition of good and bad bacteria in your vagina?
 Stay in the know with Daye's screen and invest in interventions that actually work.

 We’re partnering with several UKAS-accredited labs in the UK.